Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 and several places where error conditions are not checked.
 This code has not been tested and is very brittle.
 It's posted as a proof-of-concept demo.
-However, being a source code toolkit,
+However, the source code toolkit part of the code is relatively stable,
-and since the code is small and relatively simple,
+since the code is small and relatively simple.
-you can add error-checking to core parts
-and do a lot of testing on your targeted platforms
-to make it suitable for deployment in a production environment.
 wxWidgets, which this code uses to access platform features
 is a fairly robust and well tested library.